John Wilkins (Indian artist)

 John Wilkins (20 June 1927 at Kolar Gold Fields - 1991) was an Indian painter.

 Biography

 Wilkins was one of the leading painters from India which include Tyeb Mehta, S.H.
 Raza, M.F.
-Husain, Francis Newton Souza, Akbar Padamsee, Manjit Bawa and many more greats.
+Husain, Francis Newton Souza, Akbar Padamsee and Manjit Bawa.
 His talent expressed itself in his works, in many styles, mediums and techniques – brush, sketch, commercial, fine art and portrait painting.

-He has been commissioned by corporations and individuals for visual designs, paintings, portraits and illustrations.
-In the International art scenario his works are now in the category of the most expensive paintings in the world.
-He started his career by painting billboards and then went on to be Art Director with different advertising agencies and then quit his work to concentrate on his painting.
-His works are now one among India’s most expensive paintings.
+He was commissioned by corporations and individuals for designs, paintings, portraits and illustrations.
+He started his career by painting billboards and then went on to be art director with different advertising agencies before quitting to concentrate on his painting.